Glory-Be-Upon-Me/Poejct2/README.md

 The Advanced STV (Single Transferable Vote) Voting System is a robust, Python-based application designed to facilitate and manage electoral processes with a high level of security and user accessibility.
 This system leverages the tkinter library for its graphical user interface, offering a straightforward and intuitive interaction platform for both voters and administrators.

+## Goal
+* The primary goal of the Advanced STV (Single Transferable Vote) Voting System is to provide a secure, transparent, and accessible platform for conducting elections using the Single Transferable Vote mechanism.
+This project aims to ensure that all participants can cast their votes in a secure environment where voter confidentiality and vote integrity are paramount.
+It seeks to prevent unauthorized access and vote manipulation through robust authentication and data handling procedures.
+Additionally, the system is designed to be user-friendly, allowing voters to easily register, log in, and vote without needing technical expertise.
+For administrators, the project aims to provide a comprehensive dashboard for managing the electoral process, including candidate management and real-time vote tallying.
+Ultimately, this voting system strives to enhance the democratic process by making voting more accessible, secure, and efficient, thus increasing voter turnout and trust in electoral outcomes.

 ## Features

 - **User Authentication**: Secure login and registration system to manage voter access.